List of Bones characters: Jack Hodgins

-Dr Jack Hodgins (seasons 1–12) is an entomologist, mineralogist and botanist, but conspiracy theories are his hobby.
+Dr. Jack Hodgins (seasons 1–12) is an entomologist, mineralogist and botanist, but conspiracy theories are his hobby.
 He is one of the more "normal" people in the group and tries to help teach Zack how to be socially competent.

 Hodgins' family was extremely wealthy, and he thought he was the last living heir of the Cantilever Group.
 Hodgins wants to keep his wealth a secret, as he wants to be treated like everyone else.
 In season 5, he marries Angela Montenegro while in jail for an eight-year-old warrant.
 His son with Angela, Michael Staccato Vincent Hodgins, was born in the season 6 finale.

 In season 8, episode 12 ("The Corpse on the Canopy"), Hodgins loses his entire fortune to Christopher Pelant.
 Pelant seizes control of a General Atomics MQ-9 Reaper and aims it at a girls' school in the Afghan province of Kandahar while simultaneously draining all of Hodgins' financial accounts.
 He uses the same computer network to do both, forcing Hodgins to choose between saving the school or preserving his fortune, and Hodgins chooses to save the lives of the girls.

 Towards the end of season 8, Hodgins and one of Brennan's interns, Finn Abernathy, find the lost recipe for Finn's grandmother's hot sauce, and together they successfully market the product.
 Hodgins thus recovers some of his fortune.

 In season 9, we learn more about Hodgins' family, as he discovers he is not an only child.
 Hodgins chooses to find a way to help his new family member (a mentally unstable older brother named Jeff) financially, even though Hodgins has lost his family's fortune.

 In the season 10 episode "The Eye in the Sky", Hodgins independently creates a shatterproof material after destroying multiple glass beakers during an experiment.
 During the following episode, he becomes a millionaire again after selling his material to a major company.
 To make Angela happy, he buys them a house in Paris, but later she convinces him that she's happy where they are.
 They decide to stay and keep doing what they love at the Jeffersonian.
 In the episode "The Next in the Last" Hodgins regains the money Pelant stole, but decides to donate it all to charities.

 Season 11 saw a major setback for Hodgins in the episode "The Doom in the Boom" when he is one of several people injured by a booby-trapped corpse's explosion.
 He seemingly has only minor injuries, but later suddenly loses the use of his legs.
-From this point on in the series, he is confined to a wheelchair.
+From this point on in the series, he uses a wheelchair.